Eric O'Keefe: Editor

 O'Keefe, who is a registered broker with the Texas Real Estate Commission, serves as the magazine's editor and Rider its publisher.
-Prior to The Land Report, O'Keefe was lead editor at Cowboys & Indians and Chile Pepper.

-In his editorial capacities at The Land Report, O'Keefe has interviewed landowners such as Clint Eastwood, Tom Brokaw, Nolan Ryan, T. Boone Pickens, and Ted Turner.
-His in-depth profile of Red Emmerson detailed Emmerson's rise from independent sawmill operator in 1949 to America's largest private landowner with 2.33 million acres of timberland in California, Oregon, and Washington.
+In his editorial capacities at The Land Report, O'Keefe has interviewed landowners such as Clint Eastwood, Tom Brokaw, Nolan Ryan, Joe Montana, Drew Bledsoe, T. Boone Pickens, and Ted Turner.
+His in-depth profile of Red Emmerson detailed Emmerson's rise from independent sawmill operator in 1949 to America's largest private landowner in 2022 with 2.33 million acres of timberland in California, Oregon, and Washington.

 Journalist

-As master of ceremonies at the 2021 Land Investment Expo in Des Moines, O’Keefe interviewed former Iowa Governor Terry Branstad about his tenure as the longest-serving governor in American history as well as his service as United States Ambassador to China from 2017 to 2020.
-Also at the 2021 Land Expo, O’Keefe interviewed Bill Northey, Under Secretary for Farm Production and Conservation in the United States Department of Agriculture from 2018 to 2021.
-At the 2022 Land Investment Expo, he interviewed Equity Group Investments chairman Sam Zell.

 Since 1996, O'Keefe has freelanced for The New York Times on a wide variety of subjects, including Carl Icahn, the NFL, and Willie Nelson.
 In 1997, O'Keefe was one of the first journalists to report on the shooting death of 18-year-old Esequiel Hernandez Jr. by Cpl.
 Clemente Banuelos, a U.S. Marine on a drug interdiction training mission near Redford, Texas.
 The high school student was the first U.S. civilian killed by active duty military personnel since the Kent State shootings in 1970.
 O'Keefe also reported for The Times on the 1998 settlement by the Department of the Navy and the Justice Department with the Hernandez family.
 The shooting subsequently inspired The Three Burials of Melquiades Estrada (2005), a movie directed by and starring Tommy Lee Jones.

 Huffington Post, Western Horseman, Cigar Aficionado, and D Magazine are some of the other media to feature O'Keefe's writings, including profiles and interviews of actors, entertainers, authors, business leaders, and political figures such as Hank Aaron, Norman Brinker, George W. Bush, Bill Clinton, Julia Child, Russell Crowe, Billy Crystal, Brian Dennehy, Robert Duvall, Dean Fearing, Kinky Friedman, Memo Gracida, Tommy Lee Jones, Jay Leno, Reba McEntire, Sheikh Mohammed bin Rashid Al Maktoum, Bernadette Peters, Ann Richards, Tom Selleck, Sam Shepard, and Sam Zell.

+Since 2021, O’Keefe has served as master of ceremonies at the Land Investment Expo in Des Moines and has interviewed a wide range of nationally known figures at the annual conference, including hedge fund manager Kyle Bass, Ambassador Terry Branstad, Steve Eisman of Big Short fame, former Kansas City Federal Reserve Bank presidents Esther George and Thomas Hoenig, Jimmy John’s founder Jimmy John Liautaud, and Equity Group Investments chairman Sam Zell.